JosueHerrero/FloowApp/README.txt

 	-	Hardcoding the encryption key is no a good idea.
 The best approach  would be build it in runtime doing string/byte "operations", for a proper obfuscation.
 	-	On location tracking(better outdoors): It would be needed a location filtering for avoiding the false jumps in the tracking.
 		I started this project using the SmartLocation Library: https://github.com/mrmans0n/smart-location-lib.
 		And the tracking was far better.

 This project was built in a Windows environment.
-If you have any question don´t hesitate to ask me!
+If you have any question donï¿½t hesitate to ask me!